Pisth/pisth.github.io/ios/index.md

 ![Screenshots](screenshots.png)

+# 11.0 Coming soon!

+The 11.0 version will be available on September with compatibilty for iOS 12 features, better multitasking for iPad and more!
+[Send me an email](mailto:adri_labbe@hotmail.com?subject=Pisth%20Beta%20Testing) for beta testing.

 Why use Pisth?

 With Pisth you can work with files and use them with SSH shell.
 It works also as a good mobile IDE, you can write code from editor, and compile from the shell.